SpaiR/spring-angular-example/README.md

 All of these parts wrapped with Spring Boot, which include embeded web container in Tomcat implementation.

 #### Frontend
 Frontend is actually independent single page application built on Angular 4 framework.
-Wat was used:
+What was used:
 * Webpack with number of plugins
 * Angular 4
 * HTML/CSS/SASS